All Episodes

 Who he is inspired by and how, it's too early to say.

-We have to be smart about not ascribing to a particular group until we have more evidence.
+But we have to be smart about not ascribing to a particular group until we have more evidence.

-Uh the notes were handwritten in Arabic.
+The notes were handwritten in Arabic.

 I don't know.

-Uh it's not about what mosque he attends.
+It's not about what mosque he attends.

-Uh there are hundreds of thousands of law-abiding Muslims in New York City who are adversely affected by things like this.
+There are hundreds of thousands of law-abiding Muslims in New York City who are adversely affected by things like this.

-You know, I've you know, Patrick, you have done extensive, extensive reporting on all of this over the years.
+You know, I've, you know, Patrick, you have done extensive, extensive reporting on all of this over the years.

-You know, October of 2014, you wrote lone wolf or known wolf.
+You know, October of 2014, you wrote, lone wolf or known wolf?

 And here we are again.

-And I'm I'm listening to Bill on the other line, and Bill knew about this mosque that this terrorist had attended.
+And I'm listening to Bill on the other line, and Bill knew about this mosque that this terrorist had attended.

 We know that Mayor de Blasio of New York ended the NYPD surveillance program.

-And I'm I'm looking at this, and then I say Chuck Schumer, he's bragging that he authored the Diversity Visa Act, and I'm saying this is just absolutely ridiculous on everybody's front.
+And I'm looking at this, and then I say Chuck Schumer, he's bragging that he authored the Diversity Visa Act.

 Sean, absolutely.